yarasaa/Clippy/README.md

 The app will automatically show you a system prompt when it needs this permission.
 You can click the **"Open System Settings"** button in the prompt to go directly to the relevant settings menu and enable permission for Clippy.

 > **Privacy:** Clippy never sends your clipboard data to the internet.
 All your data is stored securely on your computer in the `~/Library/Application Support/Clippy/` folder, within a **Core Data** database (`Clippy.sqlite`).

+## 💖 Support & Contribute

+Do you enjoy using Clippy?
+There are several ways you can support the project's development:

+- **⭐ Give it a Star:** Starring the project on GitHub helps it reach more people.
+- **🐞 Report Bugs:** If you encounter a bug or think a feature could work better, please open an Issue.
+- **💡 Share Your Ideas:** I'd love to hear your suggestions for new features!
+- **☕ Buy Me a Coffee:** If the app is useful to you and you want to support its development, you can buy me a coffee.

+Every bit of support is a huge motivation to make the project even better!

 ---